 Provide reports and recommendations on appropriate tactical and strategic security actions.
 Using expertise, provide input that could have a direct impact on important technology decisions made at the high levels of the university IT organizations.
 Participate in and lead computer emergency response teams.
 Provide a very high level of security, technical and practical expertise/consulting.
 Provide training and leadership to front-line watch desk technicians.
 Gain and maintain a significant depth of knowledge in many widely varied technology areas.
 Administer and develop REN-ISAC systems and tools.

-REQUIRED: Bachelor’s degree in Computer Science and six years of advanced systems analysis, programming, and/or system administration experience, to include two years of experience in development, administration, and maintenance of security systems and software.
+Bachelor's degree in Computer Science or a related technical discipline and six years of advanced systems analysis, programming, and systems administration experience including two years of computer security/abuse incident response and investigation experience, and experience in development, administration, and maintenance of security systems and software.

 Salary Plan: PAE

 Due to the COVID-19 pandemic, there may be differences in the working conditions as advertised in our standard job postings (e.g., the ability to travel from one campus to another, etc.).
 If you are invited for an interview, please discuss your questions or concerns regarding the working conditions at that time.

 This posting is scheduled to close at 11:59 pm EST on the advertised Close Date.
 This posting may be closed at any time at the discretion of the University, but will remain open for a minimum of 5 business days.
 To guarantee full consideration, please submit your application within 5 business days of the Posted Date.